Oropesa, Spain – January 17, 2011

-We began our day in fog in Pozuelo de Alarcon.
-We ended our day in fog in Pozuelo de Alarcon.
-In the interim, we drove over 320 kilometers.
-Our first stop was Oropesa.
+Finally, after nearly two hours, we made it to our first stop, Oropesa.
 It is a beautiful, small town centered around a Parador.
 A Parador is a hotel, usually in an old castle or palace, that the government subsidizes to a certain extent.

-After we found a parking spot and walked toward the Parador, the first store we came to was Exposicion el Castillo on Calle Hospital, 36.
-We bought a beautiful, hand embroidered table runner.
-After we left the store, we stopped in the Parador for a cup of coffee and to use the restroom.
-This particular Parador is an old palace.
+Leaving the shop, we continued our walk to the Parador.
+We stopped inside for a cup of coffee and to use the restroom.
+This Parador is in an old palace.
 It was very striking on the interior.